 Communication consists of verbal as well as nonverbal behaviours that take place in a social context.
-It includes a child’s ability to understand as well as to express ideas appropriately.
-A behaviour becomes communication only when there is a desire to send a message to another person.
+It includes a child’s ability to understand (receptive language) as well as to convey ideas (expressive language).
+A behaviour becomes communication when there is a desire to send a message to another person.
 The message may be sent by using words, gestures, facial expressions, tone of voice, body language, or through other means such as pictures or sign language.

 Communication refers to the verbal and nonverbal behaviours that a person uses in order to convey a message to another person.

 Some keys points about communication: